zbeekman/brew-GHA-profiling/README.md

 This is only relavent when there is a network hiccup or some other similar exception and homebrew cannot fetch a bottle for a package.
 But this will save GitHub some compute time and make it so that your CI jobs fail rapidly rather than compile a whole bunch of tooling from source.

+### Caching

+The next optimization attempt will be to cache and restore the `$(brew --cache)` directory.
+Initial experiments suggest that GitHub actions are not proxying downloads, but this may be incorrect.
+If we can do this ourselves, we should see a bit of a speedup.
+It would be nice to cache more homebrew state, including the entire dependency tree of the requested packages in the Cellar, but, these files may be to large and there's no good/easy way that I know of to extract and cache just the requested packages (and their dependencies).

 [workflows]: ./.github/workflows